lazzarello/grpc-streaming-audio/README.md

 ## TODO

-* Stream audio file from memory to AudioServerStream function.
-TODO: get better understanding of this aspect of gRPC. make a seperate audio_server.py that starts and immediately starts sending AudioPacket messages with the audio buffer.
-* Draw protocol diagram from client/server interaction and protos.
 * Audio transport control for single device
   * Complete audio transport control queue
 * Device state control for multiple devices
   * Audio transport control for multiple devices
+* Draw protocol diagram from client/server interaction and protos.
 * Make an LED state transition flash-at-connect function, for fun!
 * turn off all LEDs on disconnect (this might be a client side thing)
 * Fix bug where device set messages don't always send on button events.

 ## Open Questions

+* How do I use the finite state machine pattern for the device state + button events?
+  A: From Termie "If play and stop do different things based on some other toggle etc you can start pretending that state machine is useful.
+But if they always play and always stop then that's just what they do"
+* How do I handle gRPC metadata to get the device_id on the server?
 * How does the device handle interrupts? (i.e. start a new audio file before the previous one is done playing)
-* Do I need to chunk the sound buffer from memory into multiple AudioPacket messages to play back streaming audio?
-* How is an audio file closed?
-Does simply ending the stream from the server close it?

 multiple devices clue...
 https://grpc.io/docs/what-is-grpc/core-concepts/#bidirectional-streaming-rpc

 ## Closed Questions

+* How is an audio file closed?
+Does simply ending the stream from the server close it?
+  A: Yes, because it is read in chunks and exits when there are no more chunks
+* Do I need to chunk the sound buffer from memory into multiple AudioPacket messages to play back streaming audio?
+  A: Yes, see commit id
 * Why is the client function handle_status_response actually using logic from requests, not responses?
 Without modifying the client, this is very confusing
   A: The terms "request" and "response" are very confusing in this test.
 I just figured that part out.
 * Why doesn't the server ever enter the request_iterator loop when it gets a status request iterator?